CircuitVerse/Blog/content/posts/Jaydip_Dey_Final_Report.md

 ##### Simulator Integration

-* When the user clicks on a question, then the question is displayed alongside the circuit boilerplate which the moderator has configured while creating the question
+* When the user clicks on a question, then the question is displayed alongside the circuit boilerplate which the moderator has configured while creating the question.
 * TestBench is removed from the UI , so that user can't see hidden test cases while attempting a question.